American Revolution trivia

 The Second Amendment, which grants Americans the “right to bear arms”, was included to ensure the viability of a civilian militia, should Americans ever be invaded, threatened or need to engage in a second revolution.

 Alexander Hamilton was involved in one of the first sex scandals in US history.
-In the early 1790s, he engaged in an affair with Maria Reynolds, a married woman 12 years his junior.
+In the early 1790s he engaged in an affair with Maria Reynolds, a married woman 12 years his junior.
 Maria’s husband allowed the affair to continue – after blackmailing Hamilton and extracting several cash payments in return for his silence.
 The matter was eventually discovered and made public in 1797.

-Alexander Hamilton was killed in a duel by the serving vice president of the United States.
-Hamilton became embroiled in a political stoush with vice president Aaron Burr, who in 1804 challenged the former Secretary of the Treasury to a duel with pistols.
+Alexander Hamilton was killed in a duel – by the serving vice president of the United States.
+Hamilton became embroiled in a political stoush with vice-president Aaron Burr, who in 1804 challenged the former Secretary of the Treasury to a duel with pistols.
 Hamilton and Burr met at dawn on a riverbank in New Jersey.
-Though there is some debate about what transpired, it is believed Hamilton fired first but intentionally aimed above Burr’s head (a common practice that allowed participants to preserve their honour).
+Though there is debate about what transpired, it is believed that Hamilton fired first but intentionally aimed above Burr’s head (a common practice that allowed participants to preserve their honour).
 Burr, however, took aim at Hamilton’s body and hit him in the torso.
 The bullet damaged Hamilton’s liver and lodged in his spine.
 He was carried away for treatment but died the following afternoon.
 Burr was charged with murder but the matter was later dropped.

-Copyright: The content on this page may not be republished without our express permission.
-For more information on usage, please refer to our Terms of Use.
+Content on this page is © Alpha History 2018-23.
+Content created by Alpha History may not be copied, republished or redistributed without our express permission.
+For more information please refer to our Terms of Use.